nurakawa/nk.github.io/index.markdown

 # about me

-My name is Chukwuemeka Emmanuel Mordi, just Mordi is good.
+My name is Chukwuemeka Emmanuel Mordi, just Mordi is fine.
 I'm currently a Junior in Electrical and Computer Engineering at the University of Washington in Seattle.
 I’m also an undergraduate researcher at the [QT3 Lab](https://sites.google.com/uw.edu/qt3-lab/home) working on developing software for hyperspectral imaging on a quantum light microscope alongside my advisors [Max Parsons](https://people.ece.uw.edu/parsons_max/) and [Kai-Mei Fu](https://phys.washington.edu/people/kai-mei-fu).
 Later this year I'll be working at Amazon as a Software Engineering Intern mainly focused on business data and intelligence.

 [Resume](assets/MordiResume.pdf) -
 [LinkedIn](https://linkedin.com/in/chukwuemeka-mordi) -